Photo from Unsplash

 Evening

-Solomon, the wisest of men, was permitted to make experiments for us all, and to do for us—what we must not dare to do for ourselves.
-Here is his testimony in his own words, “So I became greater by far than anyone in Jerusalem before me.
+Solomon, the wisest of men, was allowed to experiment for us, doing what we dare not do for ourselves.
+Here is his testimony: “I became greater than anyone who had lived in Jerusalem before me.
 I denied myself nothing my eyes desired; I refused my heart no pleasure.
-Yet when I surveyed all that my hands had done and what I had toiled to achieve, everything was meaningless, a chasing after the wind!
+Yet when I surveyed all that I had done and all I had achieved, everything was meaningless, a chasing after the wind.
 Nothing was gained under the sun!”
 “Meaningless!
 Meaningless!” says the Teacher.
 “Utterly meaningless!
 Everything is meaningless.”

 Morning and Evening - December 2